shivamBentley/iTwin-Discussion-WebApp/README.md

     This ensure if data is older than this much time when you refresh the page it will automatically download latest data and save in local storage.
     Default time is 60 Minute.

+3. AUTO_REFRESH:

+   it is use to enable/disable the auto refresh data.

+               AUTO_REFRESH: true - enable auto refreshing
+               AUTO_REFRESH: false - disable auto refresing

 ### local-databases.js ( /src/db/local-database.js)